Gray code: Invention

 George R. Stibitz described such a code in a 1941 patent application, granted in 1943.
 Frank Gray introduced the term reflected binary code in his 1947 patent application, remarking that the code had "as yet no recognized name".
 He derived the name from the fact that it "may be built up from the conventional binary code by a sort of reflection process".

-In the standard encoding the least significant bit follows a repetitive pattern of 2 on, 2 off (...
-11001100 ...); the next digit a pattern of 4 on, 4 off; the nth least significant bit a pattern of 2n on 2n off.
+In the standard encoding of the Gray code the least significant bit follows a repetitive pattern of 2 on, 2 off (...
+11001100 ...); the next digit a pattern of 4 on, 4 off; the i-th least significant bit a pattern of 2i on 2i off.
+The most significant digit is an exception to this: for an n-bit Gray code, the most significant digit follows the pattern 2n−1 on, 2n−1 off, which is the same (cyclic) sequence of values as for the second-most significant digit, but shifted forwards 2n−2 places.
 The four-bit version of this is shown below: